 Key Roles and Responsibilities

-A typical Microsoft renewal negotiation team requires 5–7 core members, each bringing distinct expertise.
+A typical Microsoft renewal negotiation team requires 5 to 7 core members, each bringing distinct expertise.
 Depending on organisation size, one person may fill multiple roles — what matters is that all functions are covered.
+Gaps in coverage are exactly what Microsoft's sales team exploits.

 | Role | Who | Key Responsibilities |